restelica1981/Data-Science-Bootcamp-Projects/README.md

-# Final Capstone
+Project Name: US Arrests Analysis

-This dataset is from the US Arrests Kaggle challenge (link).
-A description of the data is given as: “This data set contains statistics, in arrests per 100,000 residents, for assault, murder, and rape in each of the 50 US states in 1973.
-Also given is the percent of the population living in urban areas.”
+Description: This project analyzes the US Arrests dataset from 1973.
+The dataset contains statistics, in arrests per 100,000 residents, for assault, murder, and rape in each of the 50 US states in 1973.
+Also given is the percent of the population living in urban areas.
+The goal of this project is to perform exploratory data analysis (EDA) and use machine learning techniques to identify patterns in the data.

-Follow these steps:

-● Use the dataset UsArrests.csv included in this folder to generate a similar in-depth PCA report of the data.
-Explore as much as you can, motivate the pre-processing steps you take, and interpret the outcomes of any analyses.

-● You are also required to do an application of two clustering techniques and an analysis of the clusters they generate.
-Try and see if you can find anything common within each cluster that has been found.
+Table of Contents:

+Installation
+Usage
+Credits

+Installation:

+Clone the repository to your local machine.
+Install the required packages using pip: pip install -r requirements.txt Run the Jupyter Notebook US Arrests Analysis.ipynb using Jupyter Notebook

+Usage:

+Open the Jupyter Notebook US Arrests Analysis.ipynb.

+Follow the instructions provided in the task PDF to perform exploratory data analysis (EDA) and apply machine learning techniques to identify patterns in the data.
+The notebook contains detailed explanations and visualizations of the data, as well as code snippets and explanations of how to perform PCA and clustering on the dataset.

+Credits:
+This project was created by Caroline Townend